 Nukus is quite far from everything else in Uzbekistan and the effort it takes to travel all the way to Karakalpakstan results in most people skipping this part of Uzbekistan.

-Even though there are not a lot of things to do in Nukus it is an interesting place.
+Even though there are not a lot of things to do in Nukus it is an interesting place to visit in Uzbekistan.
 Be it the possibility to see the disaster of the Aral sea up close or learning about Karakalpak culture.

 How to travel to Nukus